jardondaful/jardondaful/README.md

 ### Welcome! 😄
 Hello!
-My name is Jordan Lin and I am currently studying Computer Science and Engineering at UCLA.
-I have taken multiple computer science and programming courses at Chaffey College during highschool that introduced me to concepts in C++, Python, JavaScript, HTML, and CSS and am currently taking courses in C++.
-Currently, I am learning more about JavaScript and how to implement it in its various frameworks for making applications like games and websites.
-The following repositories contain what I have programmed in both my courses and on the side
+My name is Jordan Lin and I am a second year student majoring in Computer Science and Engineering and minoring in Geospatial Information Systems and Technologies at UCLA.

 Side Projects (Language(s)/Framework)
   - Twitch Moderator Bot (Node.js)